smancke/guble/README.md

 * Commandline client and Go client library
 * Google Cloud Messaging adapter: delivery of messages as GCM push notifications
 * Docker image for client and server
+* Simple Authentication and Access-Management
+* Clean shutdown
+* Improved logging using [logrus](https://github.com/Sirupsen/logrus) and logstash formatter
+* Health-Check with Endpoint
+* Collection of Basic Metrics, with Endpoint

 ## Throughput
 Measured on an old notebook with i5-2520M, dual core and SSD.
-Payload was 'Hello Word'.
+Message payload was 'Hello Word'.
 Load driver and server were set up on the same machine, so 50% of the cpu was allocated to the load driver.

 * End-2-End: Delivery of ~35.000 persistent messages per second